felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 I ordered my copy of *[The DevOps Handbook](https://amzn.to/4clZUMF)* in 2019.
 I finished it on August 6, 2022.
 For those keeping count, that means three years of lead time.
 What happened?

+The [Dunning-Kruger effect]() is what happened.
+I had reached the peak of Mt.
+Stupid.
+My confidence in learning from reading had risen above my abilities.

-Simply put, after a few chapters, I began to feel intimidated.
-This didn't feel like the Phoenix Project.
-It was a real book, one that required actual effort to read through.
+After only a few chapters, I began to feel dizzy.
+This book wasn't like the Phoenix Project.
+It was a _real_ book, one that required actual effort to read through.
+It laid the truth bare: I truly had no idea what I had gotten myself into.

 Every new information felt like it took the spot of another one in my head, similar to a sort of musical chair of knowledge.